digimakergo/digimakergo.github.io/README.md

 You can still use ORM or sql to easily access the content data.

 #### Beyond content
 Typical content can be articles, documents, users, products, images&videos, also can be orders, subcriptions, which is mix of content and database table.
+From pure database's view, if you don't want to write input client, business logic for some table fields, digimaker can be useful here.

 #### Flexible permission
 Control your permission based on content types, under location, field value, etc. It supports attribute level permission, meaning some users can create/update some fields of content.